Scot A. Kelchner, Ph.D.

 Dr. Kelchner joined the Department of Biological Sciences in the fall of 2004.
 After completing an undergraduate degree in Animal Ecology at Iowa State University, he entered the field of plant systematics and worked on Andean and Brazilian alpine bamboos for his Masters degree.
 He later moved to Australia and completed a Ph.D. at the Australian National University on phylogenetic methods and the evolution of the emu bushes, an endemic group of Australian plants.
 His postdoctoral experience included the study of ribozyme evolution and a computer simulation experiment on the effectiveness of partitioned models in phylogenetics.

 Dr. Kelchner specializes in applied phylogenetics; reconstructing the evolutionary history of organisms and genes is the basis of most of his research.
-His projects include coordinating an international effort to resolve evolutionary relationships among bamboos (NSF Grant 0515828), biogeography and evolution of Australian emu bushes (Scrophulariaceae: Myoporeae), evolution of group II introns, and horizontal gene transfer among human pathogenic bacteria.
-His work in theoretical phylogenetics includes the development of DNA sequence alignment protocol, improvement of phylogenetic models, and method testing via computer simulation experiments.
+His projects include coordinating an international effort to resolve evolutionary relationships among bamboos (NSF Grant 0515828), a genomic-level analysis of grass evolution and phylogeny (NSF Grant 1120856), biogeography and evolution of Australian emu bushes (Scrophulariaceae: Myoporeae), evolution of group II introns, and fungal endophyte communities in plant leaves.
+His work in theoretical phylogenetics includes the development of DNA sequence alignment protocols, improvement of phylogenetic models, and the enhancement of network analyses for evolutionary biology.

 Morgan MJ, Kelchner SA (2010) Inference of molecular homology and sequence alignment by direct optimization.
 Molecular Phylogenetics and Evolution 56:305-311.